MohamadYusuf/WebRx-Site/docs/observable-properties.md

 The [textInput-Binding](/docs/textinput-binding.html#start) links a text box or textarea with a viewmodel property, providing two-way updates between the viewmodel property and the element's value.

-Without the *@* operator in the template above, the textInput binding would receive the current value of the *personName* property which would be *'Bob'*.
+Without the <code>@</code> operator in the template above, the textInput binding would receive the current value of the <code>personName</code> property which would be *'Bob'*.
 Since *'Bob'* is not an observable property, the binding would update the textbox's or textarea's value a single time, but would not be able to update the view-model when the user enters text.
 Effectively turning the textInput binding into a text-binding which is not really useful.